 Cybersecurity in healthcare remains a growing threat that if you don’t actively combat, you or your organization will suffer as a result.
-Protecting the information of your employees, business, and patients should be the primary priority of anyone in charge of information for healthcare business.
+Protecting the information of your employees, business, and patients should be the primary priority of anyone in charge of information for the healthcare business.
 Failing to do so can certainly leave the door open for you to be exposed to all kinds of liability and other issues that would best be avoided.

 It has now been over two decades since the first ransomware attack, but these types of attacks remain as prevalent as ever.
-As a very juicy target for those who would launch cyber attacks, you need to ensure that you and your data are safeguarded from data breaches that are posed by ransomware and other harmful software.
-One way to address this problem is to use an antivirus software.
+As a very juicy target for those who would launch cyber attacks, you need to ensure that you and your data are safeguarded from data breaches posed by ransomware and other harmful software.
+One way to address this problem is to use antivirus software.

 These ransomware attacks only figure to be more aggressive in the future as healthcare becomes an increasingly valuable target for these attacks.
 The best way to deal with these is to use prevention measures and make sure that you are prepared for them.

-In recent years, the healthcare industry has benefited massively from technological advancements and improvements in the software and equipment that is used in healthcare.
+In recent years, the healthcare industry has benefited massively from technological advancements and improvements in the software and equipment used in healthcare.
 These advancements have had a massively sizeable positive impact on the effectiveness and efficiency of the healthcare industry, but they don’t come without their downfalls.

 As we develop more advanced equipment that integrates with other smart stuff, we also open ourselves to more and more risk.
 What was once a breach of one device may now have to be treated as a breach of the entire network since most devices in the modern era are connected one way or another?

 The connectivity of devices on the same universal network is often known as the Internet of Things.
 It is one of the most innovative parts of modern technology, but it also leaves those unprepared susceptible to attack not only one but multiple devices.